OSS-first docs

 Render shared surfaces across web and React Native without forking the contract layer.

-Build higher-level product surfaces and documented marketing/docs primitives on top of the UI kit.
+Build higher-level product surfaces, actionable object references, adaptive panels, and documented marketing/docs primitives on top of the web and native UI packages.

 Generate and render list/detail style surfaces that stay aligned with data contracts.